Who would not love to travel beautiful places around the globe?

 Who would not be interested to travel while onboard a fantastic cruise ship, you make a mint?

-Hey, hey, we do and we think of you and your ultimate dream in life too!
+Hey, hey, we do and we think of you, and your ultimate dream in life too!

-Just as many of our readers shared us, perhaps the promising salary, adventure, and career growth have been your top reasons why you want to work in a cruise ship.
+Like what many of our readers shared us, perhaps the promising salary, adventure, and career growth have been your top reasons why you want to work in a cruise ship.

 Oh well, read-on to know how you can jumpstart your seafaring career anytime soon!

 You might hear from other people that you have to have a ‘backer’ or a ‘padulas’ in one recruitment agency.

 We will be honest.
 If you knew one recruiter whom at the same time, a close friend, relative or a colleague of yours.
 He can be the wind beneath your wings – he can be your ‘backer’.

 Meanwhile, if you are rich and you think like a corrupt politician, you can bribe the recruiter.